LoneWalker619/miniproject-1/Requirements/Readme.md

    online bank Management Application have few inbuilt features like:

-      Create a new account record
+   1.Create a new account record
-      Read a exisisting account record
+   2.Read a exisisting account record
-      Save record to file
+   3.Save record to file
-      Read record from file
+   4.Read record from file

 SWOT ANLYSIS: